dwyl/Javascript-the-Good-Parts-notes/readme.md

 Used with `regexp.exec`, `regexp.test`, `string.match`, `string.replace`, `string.search` and `string.split` to interact with string (more in [Chapter 8 - Methods](#chapter8))

-Quite convoluted and difficult to read as **do not allow comments or whitespace** so a JavaScript regular expression **must be on a single line**
+Quite convoluted and difficult to read as they **do not allow comments or whitespace** so a JavaScript regular expression **must be on a single line**

 ### An Example